sync-for-science/imaging/README.md

 * EHR authorization screen includes support for `patient/*.read` (or `patient/ImagingStudy.read`)
 * User agrees to share imaging data with App, during the SMART App "Standalone Launch" flow

-For background on imaging infrastructure and identifiers, see [[./infrastructure-and-identifiers-primer.md]].
+For background on imaging infrastructure and identifiers, see [/infrastructure-and-identifiers-primer.md](/infrastructure-and-identifiers-primer.md).

 ## Scaling Considerations

 * Passing every "Get Studies for Patient" query through to an underlying PACS might overload these systems.
-The ImagingStudy FHIR Endpoint can avoid this with approaches like:
+The Imaging FHIR endpoint can avoid this with approaches like:
-  * Caching FHIR ImagingStudies (e.g., with some heuristic for invalidation)
+  * Caching FHIR ImagingStudy Resources (e.g., with some heuristic for invalidation)
   * Establishing change feeds from the underlying PACS to improve invalidation accuracy

 ## Workflow